focusaurus/peterlyons.com/README.md

      - they must be at least added via `git add` but don't need to be committed
    - also supported is `HEAD` or any other git commit refspec
      - Any of these flavors will build using files from git exclusively regardless of the state of your working directory
-- deploy that to the vagrant "stage" vm from your laptop via `./bin/deploy.sh build/<build>.tar.gz deploy/host_vagrant_stage.yml`
+- deploy that to the vagrant "stage" vm from your laptop via `./bin/deploy.sh build/<build>.tar.gz deploy/host-vagrant-stage.yml`
   - vagrant sudo password is `password`
 - Test that and if all looks good you can finalize the release with
 - `./bin/release.sh`
-- deploy to prod with `./bin/deploy.sh build/<build>.tar.gz deploy/host_production.yml`
+- deploy to prod with `./bin/deploy.sh build/<build>.tar.gz deploy/host-production.yml`

-# License: MIT
+# License

+**The MIT License (MIT)**

-Copyright (c) 2013 Peter Lyons
+Copyright © 2016 Peter Lyons LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: